avantifellows/plio-frontend/docs/END-TO-END-TESTING.md

 ### Environment variables
+Setup the following environment variables in your `~/.bash_profile` or `~/.zshrc` file if you're trying to run testcafe locally with BrowserStack.
+Also, set them up on Continuous Integration environment using GitHub secrets.

 #### `BROWSERSTACK_BASE_URL`
 The base url of the application registered with BrowserStack.
 Should be the frontend application URL.